The Commoner Class

 You can inspire heroism with nothing more than food, drink, and a story.
 You, and any creature that completes a short or long rest with you, gains temporary hit points equal to your Commoner level + your Wisdom modifier (minimum of 1).

-Finally, the Grit Die cost of your Country Charm spell effects are reduced by 1 (to a minimum cost of 0 Grit Dice).
+Finally, the Grit Die cost of your Country Charm spell effects are reduced by 1 (to a minimum 0 Grit Dice).

 Laborer

-Strong as oxen, laborers are any Commoner that use their skills to keep their village running.
-Carpenters, woodsmen, masons, and blacksmiths are all considered laborers.
-Often experts in their chosen tools (and little else), a true laborer isn't afraid to put their body on the line to see a task through to its end.
-When you need a tough job done right, a laborer is the Commoner you need on your side.
+Strong as oxen, laborers are Commoners who use their skills to keep village running.
+Carpenters, woodsmen, masons, and blacksmiths are all Laborers.
+Often experts in their signature Tools (and little else), a Laborer isn't afraid to put their body on the line to see a task through.
+When you need a tough job done, a Laborer is the Commoner you need by your side.

 Bulky